-Saying goodbye to people at work or friends who have become like our family in Singapore is never easy but giving them a lovely memento or unique gift from Singapore can soften the blow – for them, at least!
+Saying goodbye to people at work or friends who have become like our family in Singapore is never easy but giving them a lovely memento or unique gifts from Singapore can soften the blow – for them, at least!
 Here are some gorgeous farewell gift ideas for colleagues or friends to help you bid them adieu.

 Glam goodbye presents

 All Forbidden Hill collections are designed in Singapore and then brought to life by the brand’s production partners in Southeast Asia.
-Each piece also comes gift-ready in a beautiful green box.
+Each piece comes gift-ready in a beautiful green box.

 A Raft of Otters is at #03-102 Tanglin Mall.